fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 Still getting settled: no groups for this week.
 Everyone will post a regular ~200 word reading reflection to address the following:

 How did physicians like Galen conceive the notion of disease?
 According to Galen, how does diet fit into medical understandings of disease?
 How is his approach similar and different to modern approaches to diet?
 How would you describe his writing style?
 Does it seem strange for a physician?
+Your responses should also draw on the background info from the lecture.
 "%}